 Additionally, the school's discriminatory sex-based hair policy sends a damaging message to boys that they cannot be feminine in any way, and this message harms all students by promoting rigid views of gender norms and roles.

-Our letter demands that school officials immediately grant an accommodation allowing our client to wear his hair long in accordance with his religious and cultural beliefs and advises the school to rescind its facially unlawful and discriminatory policy.
+Our letter demanded that school officials immediately grant an accommodation allowing our client to wear his hair long in accordance with his religious and cultural beliefs and advises the school to rescind its facially unlawful and discriminatory policy.